Battle-Modders/Poise-System/README.md

 # Description

-This mod is the first implementation of the Stun Threshold system.
+This mod is the first implementation of a Stun Threshold system.

 # Current Summary